-Star Rush allowed you find characters around the game board and collect them and their Special Dice Blocks, but it wasn’t your starting character.
-And these characters in Star Rush appeared randomly throughout the board, so it felt less like a full choice.
+Star Rush allowed you find characters around the game board and collect them and their Special Dice Blocks, but not so with your starting character.
+Plus, these characters in Star Rush appeared randomly throughout the board, so it felt less like a full choice.
 In Super Mario Party, you get that first choice.
 And if the dice fail you, you can say “Well… it was my choice.
 I gambled and lost.”

 Going back to items for a bit, Super Mario Party pares these down as well.
 It includes the traditional mushroom items that give you boosts to your Dice Block rolls, as well as a warping mechanism to go directly to the star (in this game the Golden Pipe).
 It also includes the Custom Dice Block, which allows you to choose your Dice Block roll number between 1 and 6, which is a tremendous bit of strategy.
 You can spend your money on mushrooms to go faster, or buy Custom Dice Blocks to aim your characters at the spaces you want.

 Basically, the game takes the Mario Party 2 approach of having a small group of key items for you to worry about, not a smorgasbord of wacky items that overwhelm the gameplay.